frictionlessdata/datapackage/data-packages/index.md

 ### Optional Fields

-A data package MAY contain any number of additional fields.
+A resource MAY contain any number of additional fields.
 Common fields include:

 * `format`: 'csv', 'xls', 'json' etc. Would be expected to be the the standard file extension for this type of resource.